10 Favorite Ways to Make Coffee While Camping

 Portable Coffee Grinders

-While this coffee grinder is likely to last for years, the one area to be aware of is the detachable handle.
-If you use this grinder daily for years (like we did) the slight wiggle in the handle connection point will eventually start to wear away the metal, causing the handle to slip.
+• JavaPresse Coffee Grinder: This grinder has ceramic conical burrs that can be adjusted from super-fine to coarse, features a glass viewing point to allow you to see how much you’ve ground so far (up to 40g capacity), and is reasonably priced.
+The one area to be aware of is the detachable handle.
+If you use this grinder daily for years (like we did!) the slight wiggle in the handle connection point will eventually start to wear away the metal, causing the handle to slip.

-If you need to grind a lot of fresh coffee and want a little more capacity, then the Hario Skerton Pro Grinder might be a good option for you.
-It has a 100-gram capacity allowing you to grind enough coffee for the whole morning in one go.
+• Hario “Skerton” Pro Grinder: This is a good option if you need to grind a lot of fresh coffee.
+It has a 100-gram capacity, allowing you to grind enough coffee for the whole morning in one go.
+While we are not crazy about the glass jar, its rubberized bottom helps protect it.

 Subscription Form Bottom of Post